-^{} When these characters are seen, the questions can not but arise-"How were these letters written?"-"How can spirits write?"-"Where do they get their 'pen, ink, and paper,' and desk?"
+"When these characters are seen, the questions cannot but arise-"How were these letters written?"-"How can spirits write?"-"Where do they get their 'pen, ink, and paper,' and desk?"
 These interrogatories have been put to me by very many honest minds, and I will, therefore, furnish the answer in all truth and sincerity.

 When spirits make or write characters, for the purpose of arresting public attention, they do not employ those instrumentalities which we use, but adopt altogether different agencies.
-In the first place, they concentrate a current of mental or vital electricity upon some particular substance-it may be the wall, the piazza, an article of clothing, or a piece of paper; whatever substance they select, (which is electrifiable by virtue of surrounding physical conditions,) is acted upon by their will-power, electro-chemically, and the characters are precipitated, like the sunlight upon the daguerrectype plate, forming a kind of electrotype impression.
+In the first place, they concentrate a current of mental or vital electricity upon some particular substance-it may be the wall, the piazza, an article of clothing, or a piece of paper; whatever substance they select (which is electrifiable by virtue of surrounding physical conditions) is acted upon by their will-power, electro-chemically, and the characters are precipitated, like the sunlight upon the dagnerreotype plate, forming a kind of electrotype impression.
 These impressions are, at first, very indistinct and shadowy; but immediately grow more clear and permanent.
-I have known of characters, or written impressions, being made, electro-chemically, upon a young lady's arm, but which disappeared in a few days.
-Practical chemists will understand my meaning when I say, that spirits, (when they themselves write,) produce their marks and figures in accordance with the principles of electro-metallurgy.
-This term the scientific electrician will also comprehend.
-But the general reader will more readily apprehend my meaning, when I say, that spirits impress writing upon the wall just as daguerreotype impressions are made upon the chemically prepared surface of a plate.
-In this manner, I am impressed, "mene, mene, tekel, upharsin" were written by spirits on the wall at Belshazzan's sumptuous and royal banquet.
-See Daniel v.
-25.
+I have known of characters, or written impressions, being made, electrochemically, upon a young lady's arm, but which disappeared in a few days.
+Practical chemists will understand my meaning when I say, that spirits (when they themselves write) produce their marks and figures in accordance with the principles of electro-metallurgy. term the scientific electrician will also comprehend. general reader will more readily apprehend my meaning, when I say, that spirits impress writing upon the wall just as daguerrectype impressions are made upon the chemically prepared surface of a plate.

-desire to represent "a variety of things;" and it is distinctly obvious, that little things will arrest the general attention and awaken a more universal investigation, while some great development, which could only be addressed to the few intellects, might astound but not convince the thoughtless multitudes, who would at once pronounce it "past finding out," and become superstitious.
-So anxious were the spirits to impress the above sentence upon the minds of the members of the family, that the same was written, repeatedly, sometimes upon the boy's handkerchief, on his pantaloons, his coat, cap, &c.; and it was always traced with the greatest accuracy and precision-indicating an interior signification.
+which I read upon a scrout which was presented to my mind on the seventh of March, 1843.
+The interpretation of the above, according to my interior impressions, is literally as follows: "You may expect a variety of things from our society."
+Here is an answer to the inquiry, respecting the object of spiritual visitings to present such trifling manifestations.
+The spirits desire to represent "a variety of things;" and it is distinctly obvious, that little things will arrest the general attention, and awaken a more universal investigation, while some great development, which could only be addressed to the few intellects, might astound but not convince the thoughtless multitudes, who would at once pronounce it "past finding out," and become superstitious.
+So anxious were the spirits to impress the above sentence upon the minds of the members of the family, that the same was written, repeatedly, sometimes upon the boy's handkerchief, on his pantaloons, his coat, cap, etc.; and it was always traced with the greatest accuracy and precision-indicating an interior signification.

-But again and again it is naturally asked:-"What is the object of all these manifestations?"
+But again and again it is naturally asked: "What is the object of all these manifestations?"
 The proper answers are repeatedly given by the spirits.
-Thus, on the 31st day of March, 1850, was found traced upon a step of the piazza, the following:-
+Thus, on the 31st day of March, 1850, was found traced upon a step of the piazza the following: